How Far Is a Half Marathon? Everything You Need to Know

 Half marathon distance

-A half marathon is exactly 13.1 miles, or about 21.1 kilometers.
+Half marathon distance in miles is exactly 13.1 miles or about 21.1 kilometers.
 This distance is standardized across all official half marathon events worldwide, making it a reliable benchmark for runners.
 But what does that distance really mean?

 Calories Burned During a Half Marathon